dmsurti/graphics-treasure-island/content/_index.md

 This is my personal website, and you will find here thoughts, ideas, code, opinion that I came up with during my personal time outside of my paid, professional work commitments.
 The projects that I have worked on professionally and are in the public domain are attributed so explicitly.

-# Disclaimer

-Everything expressed here either by me or attributed/attributable to me; including but not restricted to thoughts, code, opinion, comments; is my personal content and not those of or attributed/attributable to any of my current, past, or future employers or clients or any external entity.
-If it is otherwise so, it is attributed explicitly with the relevant details.
-Please consider yourself so notified.